qmk/qmk.fm_old/_posts/2018-11-16-use-a-single-endpoint-for-hid-reports.md

 pr: 3951
 ---

-Unify multiple HID interfaces into one
+Unify multiple HID interfaces into a single Endpoint.

 This reduces the number of USB endpoints required, which frees them up for other things.